 External Ids for RPL5 Gene

 Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
-Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
-This gene encodes a ribosomal protein that is a component of the 60S subunit.
-The protein belongs to the L18P family of ribosomal proteins.
-It is located in the cytoplasm.
-The protein binds 5S rRNA to form a stable complex called the 5S ribonucleoprotein particle (RNP), which is necessary for the transport of nonribosome-associated cytoplasmic 5S rRNA to the nucleolus for assembly into ribosomes.
-The protein interacts specifically with the beta subunit of casein kinase II.
-Variable expression of this gene in colorectal cancers compared to adjacent normal tissues has been observed, although no correlation between the level of expression and the severity of the disease has been found.
+Together these subunits are composed of four RNA species and approximately 80 structurally distinct proteins.
+This gene encodes a member of the L18P family of ribosomal proteins and component of the 60S subunit.
+The encoded protein binds 5S rRNA to form a stable complex called the 5S ribonucleoprotein particle (RNP), which is necessary for the transport of nonribosome-associated cytoplasmic 5S rRNA to the nucleolus for assembly into ribosomes.
+The encoded protein may also function to inhibit tumorigenesis through the activation of downstream tumor suppressors and the downregulation of oncoprotein expression.
+Mutations in this gene have been identified in patients with Diamond-Blackfan Anemia (DBA).
 This gene is co-transcribed with the small nucleolar RNA gene U21, which is located in its fifth intron.
-As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome. [provided by RefSeq, Jul 2008]
+As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed throughout the genome. [provided by RefSeq, Mar 2017]

 GeneCards Summary for RPL5 Gene

 RPL5 (Ribosomal Protein L5) is a Protein Coding gene.
 Diseases associated with RPL5 include Diamond-Blackfan Anemia 6 and Diamond-Blackfan Anemia.
 Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
 Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.